ironArray/Blosc2-Btune/README.md

 NDArray succesfully created!
 ```

-Using Btune Models leads to significantly better performance scores, as demonstrated by the balance between compression speed and compression ratio.
+Using Btune Models usually leads to significantly better performance scores, as demonstrated by the table above.
 Moreover, the process of finding the best combination is much faster with trained models.
 See https://btune.blosc.org for more info.

 ## Using Btune from C

 You can also use Btune from C. Similar to the Python examples above, you can activate it by setting the `BTUNE_TRADEOFF` environment variable.
 Alternatively, you can set the `tuner_id` in the compression parameters, also known as `cparams`, to the value of `BLOSC_BTUNE`.
 This will use the default Btune configuration.
-However, running Btune from C offers the advantage of tuning more parameters based on your interests:
+However, running Btune from C offers the advantage of being able to tune way more parameters, depending on your preferences:

 ```
     // compression params